alexandrabschwartz/code-NLP-wrapper/README.md

 # code-NLP-wrapper
-Wrapper to provide unified call for different NLP solvers in MATLAB.
+Wrapper to provide a unified call for different NLP solvers in MATLAB.
 The included functions are described below.

 I did test this code, but it may still contain bug.
 If you find errors or havee suggestions for improvements, please let me know.